otakbeku/my-recipes/Meals.md

 ![chicken3](Pictures/Meals/thg_clones5.jpeg)

 And done.
-The things that I haven't done are adding lemon juice to my chicken, using brasmati rice and make famous the white sauce (I'm pretty sure it was a combination of yoghurt and mayo, but I doubt it).
+The things that I haven't done are adding lemon juice to my chicken, using basmati rice and make famous the white sauce (I'm pretty sure it was a combination of yogurt and mayo, but I doubt it).

 ![served](Pictures/Meals/thg_clones1.jpeg)
 ![served](Pictures/Meals/thg_clones2.jpeg)